-Waldo Galle is visiting professor and the academic policy coordinator on sustainability transitions at Vrije Universiteit Brussel (VUB) and associate researcher for the Flemish Institute for Technological Research (VITO).
+Waldo Galle is a part-time assistant professor, the academic policy coordinator on sustainability transitions at Vrije Universiteit Brussel (VUB) and associate researcher for the Flemish Institute for Technological Research (VITO).
 As a member of the research groups VUB Architectural Engineering, and Business Technology and Operations, he studies the financial and socio-technical feasibility of a circular construction economy.
 He questions which opportunities the transition towards that economy raises, which constraints it creates, and how the architectural practice changes together with it.

 Trained as an architectural engineer (Ghent University, 2011) and doctor in engineering (VUB, 2016) Waldo gained expertise on the environmental savings, functional resilience, and financial feasibility of circular building during fundamental and strategic research, and developed policy recommendations and design support tools in applied and consultancy projects.
 Together with prof. Niels De Temmerman, he develops this expertise further in for example ‘Aterlier Circulair’, a learning network of over 60 designers.